coveo-labs/zapier/README.md

 Completey wait until the app stops running and you can use the command line again.
 You should see some content appear in the console if the push/delete truly failed or succeeded.

 You can add `z.console.log` commands in the code to log anything that happens in the code and view them with `zapier logs`.
 Alternatively, you can view your logs and all happenings of the app from the Coveo Zap developers [monitoring section](https://zapier.com/developer/builder/cli-app/APP-ID/monitoring).
+You should remove these calls before pushing the final version of the app though.

 You can also test the app on Zapier's site, you should 100% do this, by heading over to Zapier's [site](https://zapier.com) and creating a Zap with the Coveo Zap app.
 Please read the next section before testing on the site though.

-At any point if you want to see the available zapier commands and what they do, run `zapier help`.
+At any point if you want to see the available zapier commands and what they do, run `zapier help` or for more info on specific commands run
+`zapier help [command]`.

 ## Updating Changes to the App

 You can freely add any changes locally and test them locally as well.
 Once you have done enough local testing and wish to push your changes to the app on Zapier for testing, since errors can occur there unqiue to Zapier's site, you can do the following command `zapier push`.

 DO NOT push the changed app as the same version as the live one unless the only changes are simple ones such as text or label changes.
 So, if the app is in version `1.0.2`, go into the `package.json` file and change the `version` key to a different number like `1.0.3`.
-If you push the app that still needs more testing to the one currently used by users, you can potentially break things for them.
+If you push the app that still needs more testing that is currently used by users, you can potentially break things for them.

-Once you have changed thr version number, run `zapier push`.
+Once you have changed the version number, run `zapier push`.
 You can view your app's versions at anytime with `zapier versions`.
 Make sure to change the `package.json` `version` key whenever you want to update versions separate from one another.
 You can delete app version at anytime with `zapier delete <version-number>`.

 Now, after you've tested the updated app on the site EXTENSIVELY, you will want to promote the version for public access and migrate the users over to the current app.